Sleicreider/UE5MassTest/README.md

 ## Documentation:

-Current UE5 official documentation, therefore here is some of my observations and understandings of parts from the system:
+Current UE5 official documentation not the best, therefore here is some of my observations and understandings of parts from the system:
 The goal is to create a Roller Coaster Tycoon like crowd, which is running around in a park, using objects or targeting POI (points of interests)
 Basic behavior of the agents is done in the State Tree via custom Tasks.